gregr/racket-misc/README.md

 * algebraic effects and handlers as in: [Eff](http://www.eff-lang.org/)
 * monads and do-notation
 * awkward syntactic sugar experiments
+* a terminal-oriented markup, layout and presentation system
+* a "blitting" interface for terminal graphics
 * other utilities